 In the past decade, the global refugee population has more than doubled.
-More than 26 million refugees currently live in host communities, many of which are in neighboring countries.
-We are now at the highest population on record.
-68% of the world’s refugee population comes from just 5 countries.
+According to the UNHCR, over 84 million people around the world have been forced to flee their homes.
+Among them are over 26.6 million refugees, the highest population on record.
+68% of the world’s refugees come from just 5 countries.

 Since we began keeping track of the world’s largest refugee crises last year, the number of people forcibly displaced around the world has continued to grow at an alarming rate.
 A quick note that we’re focusing specifically on refugees and listing them by country of origin for this accounting.
 You can check out our breakdown of migrants, refugees, asylum-seekers, and internally-displaced for the key differences.

-Nearly 12% of the population of Eritrea — over 505,000 — now live as refugees due to social and political instability and violence.
+More than 10% of the population of Eritrea — over 492,000 — now live as refugees due to social and political instability and violence.
 It’s hard to gauge humanitarian need within the small East African country — Eritrea remains one of the countries that Concern struggles to get complete data on for our annual Global Hunger Index.

 9. Central African Republic

 Since late 2012, the people of Central African Republic have suffered bouts of sectarian violence that have displaced over 1 million people.
-As of December, 2020, that includes over 610,000 refugees.
+As of December, 2021, that includes over 713,000 refugees — an increase of over 100,000 compared to 2020.

 This escalation in violence (which has been ongoing since CAR gained independence from France in 1960) has made it increasingly dangerous for citizens to live in the country — and for humanitarian organizations to work in the country.
 Concern has been operational in CAR since 2014, with the main goals of providing humanitarian assistance and building the resilience of communities affected by ongoing conflict.